manni8436/HoliDates/README.md

 #### Firefox Developer Tools

 [Firefox Developer](https://www.mozilla.org/en-GB/firefox/developer/) Tools was used for troubleshooting and trying new visual changes without it affecting the current code.

+#### Chrome Developer Tools

+[Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used for troubleshooting and trying new visual changes without it affecting the current code.

 #### Git